The best little festival...

 Finally, please note that none of those involved in the Association receive remuneration of any kind, and all are volunteers.

-Leytonstone Festival and Leytonstone Arts Trial attempt to coincide with eachother each year, bringing the full array of local talent, ranging from music and performance to culinary tastings, talks and visual arts.
-Visit their website for more details.
+Leytonstone Festival aims to bring a full array of local talent, ranging from music and performance to children's events, rockin' gigs, talks and much, much more..